loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-5-release-notes.md

 ## Fixes

 [**JavaScript, Calculator (JavaScript):**](https://help.loginom.ru/userguide/processors/transformation/calc/javascript.html) the web application could be frozen if the JSDoc comments were used in the JavaScript wizard, and the name of the function that contained such comment was entered, or the lookup wizard was called (*Ctrl* + *Space*).
-Such problem could also arise when writing the module import string if the imported module contained the JSDoc comments (#7833).
+Such problem could also arise when writing the module import row if the imported module contained the JSDoc comments (#7833).

-[**JavaScript:**](https://help.loginom.ru/userguide/processors/transformation/java-script) if the resulting table contained too large (several thousands) number of strings in the code editor when previewing, the following error could occur: "Runtime is disabled" (#8048).
+[**JavaScript:**](https://help.loginom.ru/userguide/processors/transformation/java-script) if the resulting table contained too large (several thousands) row count in the code editor when previewing, the following error could occur: "Runtime is disabled" (#8048).

 **Web application:** when adding link and creating a new port at the same time (using "+" port of Join, Enrich Data components, etc), the following error could sometimes occur: "Failed to create new port ObjectId value is not cached" (#8039).